LetteraUnica/neural_cellular_automata/README.md

 ## What is this?
 This is the code and experiments of the paper Adversarial Takeover of Neural Cellular Automata published in ALIFE 2022.
-We studied and extended a **Neural Cellular Automaton** aiming at the simulation of **self-organizing** structures' processes of growth, persistence in time and regeneration after a damage.
+We studied and extended a **Neural Cellular Automaton** aiming at the simulation of **self-organizing** structures, processes of growth, persistence in time and regeneration after a damage.

 ## Getting Started
-We have created a [**page**](https://letteraunica.github.io/neural_cellular_automata) with the video explanation and all the resources to learn about the work and experiment
+We have created a [**page**](https://letteraunica.github.io/neural_cellular_automata) with the video explanation and all the resources to learn about the work and experiments.

 ## Installation and Usage
 To use this package you just have to clone the repository: